goto40/teach-rs/content/mods/A-foundations/topics/first-project/slides.md

 - `if-else` is without parenthesis for the expression, but with required braces for the blocks
-- no explicit return keyword (will get back to that) -->
+- no explicit return keyword (will get back to that)

+Difference to C/C++
+- no declaration is required prior to main to use fib (defined after main).
+-->